StarsoftAnalysis/lightboxSSA/README.md

 <img class="lightbox-img1" src="thingy.png">
 ```

-The value of the `data-lightbox` attribute is used to group images into galleries.
+The value of the `data-lightbox=...`/`class=lightbox-...` attribute (aka the gallery name) is used to group images into galleries.
 Use a unique attribute,
 or no attribute, to create a lightbox for a single image with no gallery.

+If you mix  `data-lightbox=...`/`class=lightbox-...` attributes with the same gallery name, the order of the images in the gallery won't be
+in DOM order, so do one or the other.

 ### Details
 The lightbox will take details (caption, title, alt text, etc.) from the img or the figure, or both.
 If the lightbox is attached